Sonja Morgan Doing Business In France? ‘RHONY’ Star Learning About Wine

 A post shared by Sonja Morgan (@sonjatmorgan) on

-While filming The Real Housewives of New York, Sonja Morgan has worked on various business ventures and Bethenny Frankel mocked her business decisions.
+While filming The Real Housewives of New York, Sonja Morgan has worked on various business ventures, and Bethenny Frankel mocked her business decisions.
 Morgan was working on a lifestyle brand, so she included everything in her business that she could think of.
 Last year, she had everything from jewelry to a Nigerian football team.

 Morgan has revealed that she is inspired by Bethenny’s massive success and when she launched her own brand of booze, she admitted that she never saw herself on Frankel’s level.
 While Frankel runs a multi-million dollar business, Sonja Morgan just wanted to have something to do as she was rebuilding herself after her divorce.
-Sonja opened up about her decision to start her business, and her reaction after learning that Bethenny was upset with her in her Bravo blog for the show.
+Sonja opened up about her decision to start her business and her reaction after learning that Bethenny was upset with her on her Bravo blog for the show.

 “Bethenny’s name is always enticing in the press, and I got dragged into a story because of the two brands having the word “girl” and being alcohol and some gossipy people stirring the pot.
-That’s why all the girls are buzzing about Tipsy vs Skinny, because there is always buzz around Bethenny,” Sonja Morgan has written in her blog for The Real Housewives of New York, revealing that she was inspired by Frankel but never meant to actually copy her business or steal her ideas, according to Bravo.
+That’s why all the girls are buzzing about Tipsy vs Skinny, because there is always buzz around Bethenny,” Sonja Morgan wrote on her blog for The Real Housewives of New York, revealing that she was inspired by Frankel but never meant to actually copy her business or steal her ideas, according to Bravo.

 Tune into #RHONY How They Got Here at 9pm on #Bravo Thank you so much @jasenkaplan & @loretta_wollner for the amazing glam